It is widely acknowledged that being in a relationship with a drug addict is remarkably challenging.

 The most crucial thing you can do is to set and then maintain reasonable boundaries.
 Boundaries are those behaviors you find either acceptable or unacceptable.
 Learn how to say “No” without feeling guilty, and uphold these boundaries.

 Beyond this, the overarching goal should be to get your partner into an outpatient treatment center so they can detox and withdraw from substances before addressing the root cause of their addiction.
-Any co-occurring mental health disorders need diagnosing and treating simultaneously, too.
+Any co-occurring mental health disorders need diagnosing and treatment simultaneously, too.
 You may not get your partner to engage with treatment right now, but persist until they get the help they need.
 Only 10% of those requiring treatment for addiction get this help, so make sure your partner is among them.

 By practicing healthier ways of helping your addicted loved one without enabling them – more on that below – and by keeping a balance in your own life, you’ll ultimately do them more good than pandering to their whims.